AUTOMATIC1111/stable-diffusion-webui/Features.md

 [from:to:when]
 ```

-Where `from` and `to` are arbitrary texts, and `when` is a number the defines how late in the sampling cycle should the switch be made.
+Where `from` and `to` are arbitrary texts, and `when` is a number that defines how late in the sampling cycle should the switch be made.
 The later it is, the less power the model has to draw the `to` text in place of `from` text.
 If `when` is a number between 0 and 1, it's a fraction of the number of steps after which to make the switch.
-If it's integer greater than zero, it's just the step after which to make the switch.
+If it's an integer greater than zero, it's just the step after which to make the switch.

 Nesting one prompt editing inside another does not work.